dmariselli/CS371/README.md

 # CS371
-Group Project with Alex Chou
+Group Project by Daniel Mariselli and Alex Chou